LiYunJamesPhD/GPCR-GK-means-fast-GK-means/README.md

 # Setup

-(1) Download validation images from Imagenet
+(1) Download validation images from Imagenet <br/>
-Please visit the website http://image-net.org/download-images and sign up an account to download all validation images (50,000 images)
+Please visit the website http://image-net.org/download-images and sign up an account to download all validation images (50,000 images).

 (2) Random Image Selection